-The screen must be continued at every network node and earthed at a single point, as close to the cable center as possible.
+The screen must be continued at every network node and earthed at a single point, as close to the cable centre as possible.
 We recommend earthing the screen indirectly in the other buildings using a gas discharge arrester.
 The screen is not connected with the earth (GND) of the devices.

-Netzwerk (across several buildings) with CAN-Repeater CAN-RP:
+Network (across several buildings) with CAN BUS converter CAN-BC2:

-Maximum cable length: subject to the set Baud rate
+Maximum cable length: subject to the set Baud rate CAN-BC2

-The screen of the disconnected network is connected at each bus converter to CAN bus earth (GND).
+The screen of the disconnected network is connected at each BUS converter to CAN BUS earth (GND).
 This screen must not be directly earthed.

-Without CAN Bus surge arresters, this version only protects against potential differences up to 1 kV, therefore cannot be considered as lightning protection.
+Without CAN BUS surge arresters, this version only protects against potential differences up to 1 kV, therefore cannot be considered as lightning protection.
 In this case, the cable screen must be earthed at a single point between the CAN bus converters, as close to the cable centre as possible.
 We recommend earthing the screen indirectly in the other buildings using a gas discharge arrester.